Wing Commander (franchise): Wing Commander

 In 1991, Wing Commander won the Origins Award for Best Fantasy or Science Fiction Computer Game of 1990.

 The Secret Missions

 A new Kilrathi secret weapon destroys the Terran colony of Goddard.
 In retribution, the Confederation plans a daring raid, Operation Thor's Hammer.
-Tiger's Claw must follow the Kilrathi deep into their own territory and destroy their new super weapon, the dreadnaught Sivar.
+Tiger's Claw must follow the Kilrathi deep into their own territory and destroy their new super weapon, the dreadnought Sivar.

 The Secret Missions was ported to the FM Towns, SNES, Sony PSP (as part of the EA Replay bundle), and was included with Wing Commander on the 3DO and Macintosh as part of Super Wing Commander.

 The Secret Missions 2: Crusade

 When the Confederation is just celebrating a new alliance with the bird-like native species of the planet Firekka, they learn that entire fleets of Kilrathi ships are leaving from other sectors and heading towards the Firekka system.
 Concerned, but massively outnumbered, the Confederation ships must retreat, but they soon learn from a Kilrathi defector that Firekka has been chosen as the place for a holy Kilrathi ceremony.
 The Confederation soon develops a plan to disrupt that ceremony in an act of terrorism meant to deliver a blow to enemy morale, and it is up to the pilots of Tiger's Claw to ensure the success of the mission.

 The Secret Missions 2: Crusade was ported to the FM Towns.